tolgee/documentation/blog/2023-08-01-tolgee-with-next-13.md

 };
 ```

-Ok, that's it.
-If you have issues with making it work, you can clone the [example app](https://github.com/tolgee/next-app-example) and start from there.
+If you encounter any issues making it work, you can clone [the example app](https://github.com/tolgee/next-app-example) and kickstart your journey from there.

-## Limitations of server components
+## Limitations of Server Components

-Even though we can make in-context translating work with server components it has some limitations compared to client components.
-Because the Tolgee cache on a server is separated, Tolgee can't automatically change translation when creating a screenshot (with client components it swaps the content of the translation if you've already modified it in the dialog).
+Although in-context translation works with server components, there are some limitations compared to client components.
+Since the Tolgee cache on the server is separate, Tolgee can't automatically change the translation when creating a screenshot (unlike with client components, which swap the content if you've modified it in a dialog).

-Also if you use the Tolgee plugin, it won't influence the server in switching to dev mode, so only the client will be switched and therefore server components will not be editable in this mode.
+Furthermore, if you're using the Tolgee plugin, it won't affect the server's transition to dev mode.
+As a result, only the client switches, leaving server components non-editable in this mode.

 ## Conclusion and future steps

-Because server components exist in a completely different environment I'll probably create a separate next.js package in the future.
-However, the app router is still in beta and the next.js API may change.
-I've decided to create this article instead, to explain how can Tolgee work on the server.
+Given that server components exist in a completely distinct environment, I might create a separate next.js package in the future.
+Yet, considering the app router is still in beta and Next.js API adjustments might occur, I opted for this article instead to explain how Tolgee can work with the server.

-It is also not entirely clear what will be the standard usage of Server components, it might as well be, that they will only be used for data fetching, but who knows?
+Moreover, the standard usage of Server components is yet to be fully determined.
+It's possible they might only be utilized for data fetching, but the future holds the answer.

-> If you have any suggestions or ideas for improvements I'll be happy if you express them in our [slack](https://tolg.ee/slack) or create a Github issue.
-If you like Tolgee give us [Github star](https://github.com/tolgee/tolgee-platform).
+> If you've got any suggestions or ideas for improvements, feel free to share them on our [slack](https://tolg.ee/slack) or open a Github issue.
+And if you're fond of Tolgee, don't forget to give us a [Github star](https://github.com/tolgee/tolgee-platform).